 When it comes to managing our nation’s coasts, it’s a team effort.
 NOAA works closely with federal, state, and local partners to address a variety of coastal issues.
-Within NOS, the Office of Ocean and Coastal Resource Management (OCRM) plays a key role, administering and coordinating a range of federal-state programs and giving technical and financial help and training to states working to manage coastal areas.
+Within the National Ocean Service (NOS), the Office for Coastal Management (OCM) plays a key role, administering and coordinating a range of federal-state programs while also providing financial and technical assistance and training to partners responsible for decision-making and management in coastal areas.

-The NOAA Coastal Services Center also provides training and technical tools and advice for state and local managers looking to protect and make wise use of coastal resources.
-These and other NOS offices are also involved in activities such as coastal and marine spatial planning and the development and delivery of tools to help coastal communities address challenges such as sea level rise.
+NOS offices are also involved in activities such as coastal and marine spatial planning, and the development and delivery of tools to help coastal communities address challenges such as sea level rise.

-One mechanism for managing our nation’s diverse coastal regions is the National Coastal Zone Management Program.
-This voluntary federal-state partnership was created by the Coastal Zone Management Act to protect, restore, and responsibly develop our nation’s coastal communities and resources.
-The Program takes a comprehensive approach to problem solving—balancing the often competing and occasionally conflicting demands of coastal resource use, economic development, and conservation.
+The National Coastal Zone Management Program (CZMP) is a voluntary federal-state partnership created by the CZMA to protect, restore, and responsibly develop our nation’s coastal communities and resources.
+The CZMP takes a comprehensive approach to problem solving by balancing the often competing and occasionally conflicting demands of coastal resource use, economic development, and conservation.

-Thirty-three of 35 eligible states, territories, and commonwealths currently participate in the Coastal Zone Management Program.
+All 35 eligible coastal and Great Lakes states, territories, and commonwealths (with the exception of Alaska) participate in the CZMP.

 State and territory coastal management programs address a wide range of issues, including: